arenatheme/thelook/README.md

  * In the **More themes** area, click **Upload theme**.
  * From the **Upload theme** window, click **Choose File** to select the .zip file that you want to upload.
 The .zip file available at folder **theme-package**
  * Click **Upload**.
 The theme will be added to the Themes page of your admin
-5. Your new theme will show up below your current theme.
-It is installed, but not published.
-When you're ready to unveil your new look to the world, click **Publish theme**.

 {% common %}